pleasemarkdarkly/adotcorporation/README.md

             mips_macc_end(_sum, &sum);
 ```

-NEC's VR4111 provided the madd16 operator which worked.
+NEC's VR4121 provided the madd16 operator which worked.
+And finally was able to ship with a digital media player, the first of its kind.

 ```
     __asm("lw %t3,0(%0);" //load pointer to first array in %t3